-- Check yourself and others for injuries: It is important to ensure your immediate safety; if anyone else is with you, make sure that they are safe as well.
-Anybody with neck or back pain should be prevented from moving until first responders arrive.
+- Check yourself and others for injuries: It is vital to ensure your immediate safety; if anyone else is with you, make sure that they are safe.
+For example, you should prevent anybody with neck or back pain from moving until first responders arrive.

-- Move yourself and your vehicle to a safe place and stop: If possible, move out of the flow of traffic; try to find somewhere with enough space for first responders to access you as well.
+- Move yourself and your vehicle to a safe place and stop: If possible, move out of the traffic flow; try to find somewhere with enough space for first responders to access you.

 - Check on anybody else involved in the accident: You should check anyone else who was involved in your accident for injuries.

-- Call 911: Regardless of whether your accident was “minor” or it caused serious injuries, you should call local authorities.
-You could get emergency medical help for a serious crash and file a police report more efficiently regardless of the severity.
+- Call 911: Whether your accident was “minor” or caused severe injuries, you should call local authorities.
+You could get emergency medical help for a serious motorcycle crash and file a police report more efficiently regardless of the severity.

-If everybody who was involved in your accident is safe and there is no immediate danger present, you can pay attention to the scene of the accident.
+If everybody involved in your accident is safe, and there is no immediate danger present, you can pay attention to the accident scene.

 - Take photos and videos of the accident and any damage

-- Exchange information with any other drivers: Take a photo of their driver’s licenses, registration information, insurance documents, etc. Exchange names and phone numbers and vehicle information.
+- Exchange information with other drivers: Take a picture of their driver’s licenses, registration information, insurance documents, etc. Exchange names and phone numbers, and vehicle information.

-- Collect witness information: If there were any witnesses to your accident, you can collect their basic contact info; share this with the police or pass it on to an attorney later.
+- Collect witness information: If there were witnesses to your accident, you could collect their basic contact info.
+Then, share this with the police, or pass it on to an attorney later.

 The first thing to do after any hit-and-run is to ensure your safety.
 If you have any opportunity at all, try to record information about: